panpap/MECrawler/README.md

 # MECrawler
-Crawler able to emulate mobile device, throttle network while it is able to load browser extensions and dump har.
+Crawler able to emulate several different mobile devices, throttle network.
+It is also able to load browser extensions and dump har.